Snorri Goði: Later years

 When Iceland converted to Christianity in 1000, Snorri had a church built at Helgafell.

 After the killing of Bolli Þorleiksson by the Olafssons, Snorri and Bolli's widow Guðrún Ósvífursdóttir agreed to exchange properties so that she moved to Helgafell, and Snorri moved to Saelingsdale Tongue.
 Snorri later helped to arrange a peace agreement between the Olafssons and Guðrún's sons.

-Snorri also took action over the killing of his father-in-law Styr.
+Snorri also took action over the killing of his father-in-law, Styr.
 The case against the killer was dismissed at the Althing by Thorstein Gislason.
 In retaliation, Snorri later killed Thorstein and his son Gunnar.
 This led to further battles between the kinsmen and allies of the two sides.
 The dispute was eventually settled at the local assembly.

-In his later years Snorri successfully led the fight against Ospak Kjallaksson, a farmer who had assembled a gang who had taken to attacking and robbing his neighbours.
-Ospak and the other leaders of the gang were killed, and the rest made to disperse.
+In his later years, Snorri successfully led the fight against Ospak Kjallaksson, a farmer who had assembled a gang that had taken to attacking and robbing his neighbours.
+Ospak and the other leaders of the gang were killed, and the rest were made to disperse.
 Ospak's son was allowed to inherit his father's farm.

 At the Althing which followed the burning of Njáll Þorgeirsson, Snorri supported Njal's kinsmen.
 When fighting broke out, Snorri stopped the retreat of Flosi Thordarsson and the other burners.
 Snorri and the Lawspeaker Skapti Þóroddsson, both then got their men to separate the two sides, and so stop the fighting.
-Afterwards Snorri was one of the men chosen to arrange a settlement between the two parties.
+Afterwards, Snorri was one of the men chosen to arrange a settlement between the two parties.

 Descendants

 Snorri had many children and was able to make marriage alliances with other leading families.
-For example, his daughter Sigrid married the son of his former opponent Thormod Thorlaksson.
+For example, his daughter Sigrid married the son of his former opponent, Thormod Thorlaksson.
 His daughter Thordis married Bolli Bollason.
 Snorri's descendants included the Sturlungs through his son Halldor.

 Snorri's son Halldórr was the subject of two tales detailing Halldórr's service in the retinue of the Norwegian king Haraldr Sigurðarson.